-Risk monitoring activities should also be designed in this phase so the project team can determine if prevention and mitigation actions are working as expected.
+Risk monitoring activities should also be designed in this phase so the project team can determine whether prevention and mitigation actions are working as expected.

 The risk management plan is the final document containing all the factors in risk management, risk register, analysis, tolerance, and mitigation actions.

 A comprehensive project risk management plan template provides the project team with consistent processes and beneficial tools to ensure a successful project.
 This template should include an integrated overview of the planning phase, milestones, and deliverables to ensure no skipped steps.

 You should consider these risk management practices to build an effective risk management plan.

 An essential step in any effective risk management program is the development of a solid risk culture.
 Risk culture is often defined as the shared values, beliefs, and attributes about risk throughout the organization.
 Senior management and the board of directors are responsible for creating the company culture and setting the tone from the top, which should flow down through the rest of the organization.